 - ¼ cup fresh lemon juice

-Pulse garlic, cilantro, parsley, cumin, fenugreek, and 2 tsp. salt in a food processor until similar in texture to pesto.
+Pulse garlic, cilantro, parsley, cumin, fenugreek, and 2 tsp. salt in a food processor until similar in texture to the pesto.
 Add tahini and lemon juice; process 30 seconds (mixture will be very thick and gray).

 With motor running, gradually drizzle in ¾ cup water and process, adding more water to thin if needed, until sauce is light green and the consistency of sour cream.
 Season with salt.